Estimated reading time: 3 minutes

 The first thing is to keep a keen eye on the weather forecast.
 This is especially important during spring and summer when the trees are flowering or have fruit on them.

-You can follow your local forecast at this website or download the Bureau of Meteorology app.
+In Australia, the Bureau of Meteorology has short and long-term forecasts for every district.
+You can also download their app to your phone.
 Check the rain radar for a good visual representation of what’s heading your way.

-On this occasion, we were indeed hit by LOTS of rain, though not nearly as much as some parts of the state which had up to 190 mm!
+On this occasion, we were indeed hit by massive amounts of water – though we weren’t the worst hit in this event, as some parts of the state had up to 190 mm in the day!

 3 steps to protect your fruit